ezsystems/ezpublish-docker/README.md

 3. At some point we will also aim for covering external user story:
  - As a Developer/Sysadmin I want official containers to run eZ Platform on a environment _tailored_ by eZ

+The end result will most likely be a set of docker setups (fig/composer) using different sets of containers:
+ - Official use:
+     - Default: Reference platform (single server preset)
+     - Reference platform (cluster preset)
+ - Mainly for automated testing, but can also be used to investigate issues:
+     - Approved platform (single server preset)
+     - Approved platform (cluster preset)
+     - Compatible platforms (single server preset_s_) _using official docker images_

 ### Spec